-CanDo, which helps those with physical or mental, or visible or non-visible impairments, is one of six employee networks at the company.
+CanDo, which helps those with physical or mental, or visible or non-visible impairments, is one of seven employee networks at Network Rail.

 It has signed up more than 740 members since it launched in 2014 and increased membership by 70% since 2018.